 Have you ever asked the question, "When is the best time and best day to send emails?"

-- We tend to get our highest open rates from emails sent between 6 a.m.–11 a.m.
+- The highest open rates from emails are sent between 6 a.m.–11 a.m.

 - 8 a.m.–11 a.m. have high open rates, but much lower click-to-open ratios.
 People open up the emails, but don't click as often.